abw/badger-utils/manual/sort.md

 ## stringSort(field)

-Function to return a function that will sort an array of objects by comparing the `field` property of each and comparing as lower case strings.
+Function to return a function that will sort an array of objects by comparing the `field` property of each object as lower case strings.

 ```js
 const constants = [